Equitable Distribution Attorneys In Florida

 Equitable Distribution Lawyers In South Florida

-At the Law Offices of Theodore H. Enfield - P.A., our experienced divorce lawyers have seen some of the most gruesome divorce cases in South Florida.
+At the [nap_names id=”FIRM-NAME-1″], our experienced divorce lawyers have seen some of the most gruesome divorce cases in South Florida.
 We understand that divorces are never easy; however, the process of equal and/or equitable distribution of marital property often makes the concept of divorce (and the aftermath of a divorce) much more bearable.
-For experienced consultation, guidance and legal advocacy, contact our Miami firm today by calling 1-800-ENFIELD.
+For experienced consultation, guidance and legal advocacy, contact our Miami firm today by calling [nap_phone id=”LOCAL-REGULAR-NUMBER-1″].